PerformanC/TableC/docs/en-us/tablec_init.md

 ## What does it do internally?

-`tablec_init` will simply `malloc` the hashtable to the capacity, and it will also set the capacity to the hashtable variables.
+1. Initializes fields
+2. Allocates buckets with `calloc`
+3. Initializes the buckets

 ## Stability

-`tablec_init` is considered stable because it doesn't have anything that could segfault your software, it's just a simple function that allocates memory.
+`tablec_init` is stable and can be used in a production environment flawlessly.

 ## See also